Lucasheitkamp/Lucasheitkamp/README.md

-# Lucas Heitkamp
+# Lucas
 ## All about me😄
 #### Hey there, My name is Lucas and I am a student at acs.
 I'm from the netherlands but I live in Jordan.
 I am in 9th grade and this is my first ever computer science course.
-I love learning new things and skills.
-Computer looks really hard to learn but I like a good challenge
+I love learning new things and skills and Computer science looks really hard to learn but I like a good challenge.
 <!--
 **Lucasheitkamp/Lucasheitkamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.